nivadcloud/NivadPy/README.md

 * Run a `Service` in background to execute arbitrary pre defined code.
 * Open an `Activity`.

 Both will have the ability to specify `Intent` extra data.
+These actions are available through web interface and will be available in REST API soon.

+##### Notification LED Colors
+Use `NotificationLEDColor` to specify device LED blinking color upon arrival of this push notification message.

 #### Get notification data